samk901/group4_project_cs6620/readme.md

 ## Welcome

-For our team’s CS6620 final project we took an existing bug tracking application (single page app) and hosted it on AWS.
+For our team’s CS6620 final project, we took an existing bug tracking application (single page app) and hosted it on AWS.
 A bug tracking application digests requests from various users potentially around the globe.

 This repository includes the application code as well as boto3 python scripts to deploy the application programatically.